Skip to main content

 Greetings, Fr.
 Ken, OMI

 Fr.
-Adam J. Filas, OMI
+Adam Filas

 The missionary oblate of Mary Immaculate and the Roman Catholic priest.
 Originally comes from Poland, the beautiful area of Tatra mountains.
 In the past 30 years worked in Northern missions, English Parishes, Polish Parishes including organizing and building St. Eugene de Mazenod church in Brampton.
 Now works for Oblate Mission Procure - Assumption Province.